 HHS recognizes the importance of providing alternative learning options for some students.
 Internet-based instruction can provide a viable option for students who are unable to be successful in the traditional classroom setting.
 MN Statute places parents as the primary educator for their children.
 Internet-based instruction provides families with a learning opportunity in a different environment utilizing different skills.
-HHS participates with Northern Star Online (NSO) to deliver an online option that allows HHS students to maintain enrollment here.
+HHS participates with Northern Star Online (NSO) to deliver an online option that allows

+HHS students to maintain enrollment here.
 HHS will follow state statute when accepting online course credits.
 Interested students should contact their school counselor.
+Students must meet alternative learning criteria and/or have permission from the high school principal to enroll in a class.
 Students pursuing online coursework through ISD 423 will need to take an Online Learning Readiness Assessment (OLRA).
 The ARC is the designated workspace for NSO students who are working in the building.